 - Consider sending an email.
 If time is of the essence, you might consider sending a resignation email instead of a letter.
 For a resignation with 24 hours notice, an email might be a good idea.
 However, if you have already told your employer in person, you do not have to rush to send out a quick resignation letter.

 - State the date.
 In the letter, clearly, explain that you will be leaving the following day.
 Include the specific date to avoid any confusion.

 - Don’t go into detail.
 You do not need to give an explanation on why you are leaving, or what you will be doing next.
-However, if you decide to do so, do not go into details.
+However, if you decide to do so, do not go into detail.
 You want to keep your letter brief.

 - Express gratitude.
 It is a good opportunity to express your gratitude for the time you have spent at the company.
 However, if you are very unhappy with the company, do not complain or say anything negative in your letter.
-You want to maintain a good relationship with the employer, especially since you might have to ask him or her for a letter of reference in the future.
+You want to maintain a good relationship with the employer, especially since you might have to ask them for a letter of reference in the future.